env3d/vancouver-rental-issues/README.md

 # The Vancouver bad landlord API

+NOTE: this api has been deployed to https://learn.operatoroverload.com/rental

 This api allows you to query the bad landlords of Vancouver.
 The following routes are available.

 ```